eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 It is important to remember the explanation of code and scope.
 When you instantiate a singleton, you can keep the code parameter fixed, and vary the scope parameter.
 This way you save one item per scope, and thus for example, you can store per-account configs.

-Here's an example of a singleton definition:
+Here's an example of a singleton declaration:

 ```cpp
 TABLE statsdata {